OsloVision/paddle-ocr-http/README.md

 A FastAPI service for text extraction from images using PaddleOCR 3.2 with PP-OCRv5 server models, optimized for number plate recognition.

+This operates currently only in CPU mode, but can be configured for GPU use, please submit a PR if you need this.

 ## Features

 - Fast REST API for OCR text extraction built with FastAPI